Eye muscle repair is surgery to correct eye muscle problems that cause strabismus (crossed eyes).

 On the day of the surgery:

-Your child will usually be asked not to drink or eat anything for several hours before the surgery.
+Your child will often be asked not to drink or eat anything for several hours before the surgery.

 Give your child any drugs your doctor told you to give your child with a small sip of water.